 Radiofrequency ablation is a drug-free, minimally invasive treatment to reduce nerve pain.
-The team of pain experts at International Spine Pain & Performance Center in Washington, D.C., and Arlington, Virginia, offer radiofrequency ablation treatments to relieve your pain and help you get back to a healthy and active life.
+The team of pain experts at International Spine Pain & Performance Center in Washington, D.C., Fairfax, and Arlington, Virginia, offer radiofrequency ablation treatments to relieve your pain and help you get back to a healthy and active life.
 Call ISPP Center or make an appointment online today to learn more.

 Radiofrequency ablation is an innovative, pain-relieving treatment that uses heat energy to stop damaged nerves from sending pain signals to your brain.
 The team at International Spine Pain & Performance Center uses radiofrequency ablation to treat the medial and lateral branch nerves that extend from your facet and sacroiliac joints.